Ike Skelton: Early life and education

 Skelton was born in Lexington, Missouri, a rural town with extensive Civil War history.
 He was the son of Carolyn Marie (Boone) and Isaac Newton Skelton III.

 In 1928, Skelton's father met Harry S. Truman, then a Jackson County judge, and the men became good friends.
 When he was 17, Skelton attended Truman's 1949 inauguration.

 Skelton was an Eagle Scout.
 He earned an associate of arts degree from Wentworth Military Academy and College in 1951, followed by an A.B. in 1953 and an LL.B. in 1956 from the University of Missouri.
 He is a brother of Sigma Chi and Alpha Phi Omega at the University of Missouri.
 He also attended the University of Edinburgh in Scotland in 1953.

 Career

 Skelton became a lawyer and entered private practice in Lafayette County, Missouri.
-He was a prosecuting attorney from 1957 until 1960 and a special assistant attorney general.
+He was a prosecuting attorney from 1957 until 1960 and a special assistant attorney general in the office of the Missouri Attorney General.

 Skelton served as a member of the Missouri Senate, representing Lafayette County, from 1971 until 1977.